 Maintaining a clover lawn UK

 Maintaining a clover lawn in the UK is easy since it’s low maintenance and requires very little aftercare.
 Even though a clover lawn’s needs are minimal compared to a traditional lawn, there are a few important tasks you need to do to ensure your clover grows well and thrives for years to come.
-These extra steps will also ensure it benefits the environment and can provide more food for bees and pollinators.
+These steps will also ensure it benefits the environment and can provide more food for bees and pollinators.

 Tips for maintaining your ECO: Clover Lawn in the UK